Manuel-Materazzo/Problematic-Internet-Use-Prediction/QUESTIONING_THE_STATEMENT.md

 # Questioning the Statement

-## Are we really simplifying the process?
-Data collection for the model involves professional assessments, questionnaires and specialised equipment, adding complexity rather than simplifying the process for families.

-## Are we using the future to predict the past?

-The "relative_date_PCIAT" field in the actigraphy data is defined as the "number of days (integer) since the PCIAT test was administered (negative days indicate that the actigraphy data was collected before the test was administered)."
+## Introduction
+The proposed Problematic Internet Use (PIU) prediction model presents several concerning issues that need to be addressed.
+This analysis explores why the current approach may not achieve its intended goals and suggests areas for improvement.

+## The "Simplification" Myth
+The project claims to simplify the assessment process for families.
+However, the reality is quite different.
+Consider what's actually required:

+- Participants must wear accelerometers for up to 81 days to collect activity data.
+- Clinical professionals need to perform specialized assessments like the Children's Global Assessment Scale.
+- Families must complete extensive questionnaires.
+- Specialized equipment is needed for data collection.

+This raises an important question: How is adding all these requirements making anything simpler for families or clinicians?

+## Using Tomorrow to Predict Yesterday

+There's a fundamental problem with the timing of data collection.
+The model often uses data collected after the PCIAT test to make its predictions.
+This is like using tomorrow's weather to predict if it rained today – it simply doesn't make sense in practice.

-Only 59 actigraphy files contain data with relative_date_PCIAT < 0, whereas most of the files have some data with relative_date_PCIAT > 0.
+- Only 59 actigraphy files contain data from before the PCIAT test.

-This indicates that data collected after the Severity Impairment Index (SII) was observed is being used.
-In other words, future data is being used to predict past events.
+- Most files include data collected after determining the Severity Impairment Index.

-Deploying a model trained on such predictors in a real-world setting could be problematic.

-## Is a PIU Prediction Model Redundant with Internet Use as an Input?
-Problematic Internet use (PIU) is defined as the use of the Internet that creates psychological, social, school and/or work difficulties in a person's life.

-So you can't have PIU without excessive Internet use and without health or social problems.<br>
-I wonder what exactly is the need for a Severity Impairment Index (SII) prediction model that relies on features such as "Internet usage" (hours spent online per day)?<br>
+This approach will be problematic in real-world applications.

+## Why Build a Model to Tell Us What We Already Know?

+There's a circular logic problem here.<br>
+We're defining PIU as:
+1. Excessive Internet use.
+2. Related health or social problems.

-If we need to collect internet usage and health-related data to make predictions, then we're already measuring what we're trying to predict.
+Then we're collecting data about...
+Internet use and health problems to predict PIU.
+If we already need to measure these factors to make predictions, what additional value does the model provide?

-In practical terms:
+Think about it this way:

-- **Patients with high Internet use and health problems**: We can already suspect problematic Internet use without needing a model, and include in the treatment plan not only medications for the health condition(s), but also recommendations for reducing Internet use and healthy lifestyles.
+- If someone shows high Internet use and health problems, we can already suspect PIU.

-- **Patients with health problems but low Internet use**: We can infer that their health problems have other causes and focus on diagnosing and treating them, again without the help of the model.
-Similarly, patients with low physical activity and unhealthy lifestyles need advice on both.
+- If someone has health problems but low Internet use, we can focus on other potential causes.
+- Either way, the model isn't really telling us anything we don't already know from the input data.

 Self-reported Internet use can be inaccurate, but without additional characteristics related to Internet use to train a model, we can't properly diagnose PIU.

 Furthermore, associations found between Internet use and health problems do not prove causation.
 The root cause might be poor health leading to increased internet use rather than the internet use causing health problems.

-## Is the Dataset Really Useful?
+## The Dataset: Missing the Mark

 The problem statement says that the goal is "to detect early indicators of problematic Internet and technology use."

 Given that, PIU reflect the negative consequences of Internet use (when Internet use begins to cause problems), it seems logical to study early signs of PIU in a population of participants who use the Internet more than average.<br>
 This would mean recognizing subtle shifts in behavior, physical activity, or psychological well-being that could signal the onset of problematic internet use before it leads to significant impairment.

-However, the dataset has significant limitations:
+The dataset has serious problems that undermine its usefulness:
-- **40% of the participants were not affected by Internet use**
+- **40% of the participants were not affected by Internet use**.
-- **31% were not assessed**
+- **31% were not assessed**.
-- **Only ~10% are moderately to severely impaired** (307 participants scored 0 on all PCIAT questions)
+- **Only ~10% are moderately to severely impaired** (307 participants scored 0 on all PCIAT questions).
-- **38.5% of the participants in the training dataset use the internet less than an hour a day**
+- A surprising **38.5% of the participants in the training dataset use the internet less than an hour a day**.

-- A notable proportion of participants with high SII scores use the internet less than an hour a day (**21.55% with SII = 2**, moderately impaired by problematic internet use, and **14.7% with SII = 3**, severely impaired)
+Most puzzling is that many participants marked as having severe PIU barely use the Internet:
+- **21.55% of those rated as "moderately impaired" use the Internet less than an hour daily**.
+- **14.7% of those rated as "severely impaired" also report minimal Internet use**.

 ![sii_and_internet_usage.png](resources/sii_and_internet_usage.png)